anaplan-engineering/azuki/tictactoe/README.md

 [PlayerMoveAction](adapter-vdm/src/main/kotlin/com/anaplan/engineering/azuki/tictactoe/adapter/vdm/action/PlayerMoveAction.kt).
 They should also either inherit from the corresponding [DeclarableAction](adapter-declaration/src/main/kotlin/com/anaplan/engineering/azuki/tictactoe/adapter/declaration/DeclarableAction.kt)
-(as in the case of `PlayerMoveAction`), or from the appropriate behaviour.
+(as in the case of `PlayerMoveAction`), or from the appropriate behavior.

 ### Checks

 Checks should inherit from [VdmCheck](../azuki-vdm/src/main/kotlin/com/anaplan/engineering/azuki/vdm/VdmCheck.kt) and override the `build` method.
 For example, see [BoardHasStateCheck](adapter-vdm/src/main/kotlin/com/anaplan/engineering/azuki/tictactoe/adapter/vdm/check/BoardHasStateCheck.kt).
-They should also inherit from the appropriate behaviour.
+They should also inherit from the appropriate behavior.

 ### Updating the specification